 Start your college career now!
 Earn college credit while you’re still in high school.

-Penn State Scranton is pleased to offer the Dual Enrollment programs to high school juniors and seniors in school districts located in Northeastern Pennsylvania.
-High School students take college courses at a 50 % tuition reduction.
+Penn State Scranton offers Dual Enrollment courses to qualifying high school juniors and seniors in school districts located in Northeastern Pennsylvania.
+High School students earn college credit, that can be applied to most majors at Penn State University or other colleges and universities, at a 50% tuition reduction.

-Dual enrollment courses are taught by faculty who have been approved to teach high school students.
+Approved Dual Enrollment classes are typically general education courses taught by faculty who have been approved to teach high school students.

 Dual Enrollment Eligibility

 Students who have completed their junior year or are currently in their senior year of high school are eligible for dual enrollment.
 Exceptions are considered for high school juniors and underclassmen on a case-by-case basis.

 Dual Enrollment students may take up to 8 credits per semester.
 Most students take one or two courses per 16-week semester in addition to, or in place of, high school coursework.